Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

 Sometimes older floors can be bouncy, which is most likely to be caused by decay due to damp or beetle infestation, which can result in weakening of the structure.
 The cause of the problem should be identified and rectified and, if the damage is serious, repairs to the joists and floor undertaken.

-Dealing with damp or decaying floorboards
+Deal with damp or decaying floorboards

 Timber decay can lead to serious problems, including joist failure and even the collapse of the whole floor.
 It's often caused by damp or beetle infestation.